kmehltretter82/frama-c-linux/contrib/linux-patches/arm64-kvm-vcpu-events-v1/README.md

 ## Evidence recorded for v1

+- The exact ARM64 Kbuild command maps the tracked `arm64_kvm_vcpu_events.c` harness onto the complete baseline `guest.c`.
-- A bounded Frama-C/Eva replay proves that the vulnerable order returns `-EINVAL` after changing PC from 256 to 512, PSTATE from 0 to 965, and the committed-abort marker from 0 to 1.
-Its atomic-rejection assertion is invalid.
+  Eva evaluates the real `__kvm_arm_vcpu_set_events()` and proves that it returns `-EINVAL` after changing PC from 256 to 512, PSTATE from 0 to 965, and the committed-abort marker from 0 to 1.
+The rejected-request atomicity assertion is invalid.
-- The validation-first replay proves both rejection and unchanged-state assertions.
-Both runs report zero Eva runtime alarms.
+- Mapping the same harness and command onto the patched complete `guest.c` proves both the rejection and unchanged-state assertions.
+Both full-source runs report zero Eva runtime alarms; the baseline reaches 73/103 selected statements in 9/158 functions, while the fixed control reaches 37/60 in 4/158 functions.
+- Reduced before/fixed tests preserve the same differential in the ordinary `kernel-checks` regression suite.
-- Linux history identifies `77ee70a07357` as the commit that moved SError validation after external-abort injection; the patch carries that `Fixes:` tag.
+- Linux history identifies `77ee70a07357` as the commit that moved SError validation after external-abort injection.
+The original external-abort implementation in `da345174ceca` validated SError first, so the patch restores the earlier ordering and carries the corresponding `Fixes:` tag.
 - `scripts/checkpatch.pl --strict` reports zero errors, warnings, or checks.
 - ARM64 KVM `guest.o` builds with `W=1`, and the modified
   `arm64/external_aborts` KVM selftest cross-builds with GCC.